pupueys/NEA/README.md

 Everything was written for and intended for the STM32F3 Discovery Board which utilises the Cortex-M3 ARM processor, and as such, everything is intended for only such hardware.

 # Modules and Submodules
+## Serial Interface
+For this section, `serial.c` and the corresponding `serial.h` was used as a baseline.